Abdelrahmanmemara/ObjectDetection/README.md

 4. **Mask Generation and Saving:**
    - Loop through each detected object, generate a binary mask, and save it as a PNG file.

-## Evaluation Criteria

-- **Correctness and Efficiency:**
-  - The solution should accurately detect the specified furniture items and generate corresponding masks.
-  - The code should be optimized for performance.

-- **Code Quality:**
-  - The code should be well-structured, readable, and follow best practices.
-  - Clear comments and documentation should be provided to explain the approach and usage.

 By following these instructions, you can set up the environment, run the detection script, and save the masks for the specified furniture items in the image.